Four-manifolds, geometries and knots: Bundles with base and fibre aspherical surfaces

-\begin{theorem} Let $\pi$ be a group with a normal subgroup $K$ such that $K$ and $\pi/K$ are $PD_2$-groups with trivial centres and such that $C_\pi(K)\not=1$.
-Then $\pi$ has at most one other nontrivial finitely generated normal subgroup $K_1\not=K$ which contains no nontrivial direct product and is such that $\pi/K_1$ is torsion free.
+\begin{theorem} Let $\pi$ be a group with a normal subgroup $K$ such that $K$ and $\pi/K$ are virtually $PD_2$-groups with no non-trivial finite normal subgroup.
+If $\sqrt\pi=1$ and $C_\pi(K)\not=1$ then $\pi$ has at most one other nontrivial finitely generated normal subgroup $K_1\not=K$ which contains no nontrivial direct product and is such that $\pi/K_1$ has no non-trivial finite normal subgroup.
 In that case $K_1\cap K=1$ and $[\pi:KC_\pi(K)]<\infty$. \end{theorem}